isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **When is Imbizo 2027?** {.ti-alarm-clock}

-Imbizo 2027 will take place mid August - mid September 2027 (exact dates TBA)
+Imbizo 2027 will take place late August - mid September 2027 (exact dates TBA)

 #### **Where does Imbizo take place?** {.ti-location-pin}